-Sentosa is an entire island resort dedicated to fun.
+Sentosa Island is a man island resort dedicated to fun.
 So if tired of sightseeing and want to just relax and have fun, Sentosa is the place.

-On Sentosa island you will find Universal Studios Singapore, Adventure Cove Waterpark, iFly Singapore, Mega Adventure, the Flying Trapeze, S.E.A.
-Aquarium and of course the beach including Palawan Beach.
+On Sentosa Island, you will find Universal Studios, Adventure Cove Waterpark, iFly Singapore, Mega Adventure, the Flying Trapeze, S.E.A.
+Aquarium, and of course the beach including Palawan Beach.

-These are only some of the activities you can do on Sentosa.
+These are only some of the activities you can do on Sentosa Island.

 And that’s it for now!
-I’d love to know if this guide on the awesome things to do in Singapore has helped you.
-Let me know if you have any questions and let me know if you go too.
+I’d love to know if this guide on the fun things to do in Singapore has helped you.
+Let me know if you have any questions and let me know if there is more to add.